-Grant Request Form CEC-270 (Revised 9/2022)
+Grant Request Form CEC-270 (Revised 01/2024)

 This project does not involve impacts on any particularly sensitive environment; does not involve any cumulative impacts of successive projects of the same type in the same place that might be considered significant; does not involve unusual circumstances that might have a significant effect on the environment; will not result in damage to scenic resources within a highway officially designated as a state scenic highway; the project site is not included on any list compiled pursuant to Government Code section 65962.5; and the project will not cause a substantial adverse change in the significance of a historical resource.
-Therefore, none of the exceptions to categorical exemptions listed in CEQA Guidelines section 15300.2 apply to this project, and this project will not have a significant effect on the environment.
+Therefore, none of the exceptions to categorical exemptions listed in CEQA Guidelines section 15300.2 apply.